karanja22/Notes-App/README.md

 ```

 ## Usage
-1. Access the backend at http://localhost:8000 (or your specified port).
+1. Access the backend at http://localhost:8000.
 2. Use the Flutter app to interact with your notes, allowing you to create, view, and manage them.